-Factors that increase your chance for developing HH include: Family members with hemochromatosisMen: onset between 30-50 years old (hemochromatosis affects men five times more frequently than women)Women: 50 years old or older (postmenopausal)Western or Northern European ancestryAlcoholism (which can lead to liver disease and secondary hemochromatosis)
+Hemochromatosis usually presents in men between 30-50 years old and in women: over 50 years old (postmenopausal).
+Factors that increase your chance for developing HH include: Family members with hemochromatosisBeing male—hemochromatosis affects men five times more frequently than womenWestern or Northern European ancestryAlcoholism (which can lead to liver disease and secondary hemochromatosis)

 Many people have no symptoms when they are diagnosed.
 However, when they occur, symptoms may include: Joint pain (most common symptom)Fatigue, lack of energyAbdominal painLoss of sex driveHeart problemsDamage to the adrenal gland and resulting adrenal insufficiency